StamatisKamisakis/API-Project/README.md

 ## ﻿Project Overview
 This project aims to provide a simple and intuitive way to check the current weather conditions for your location.
 Using the OpenWeatherMap API, the project fetches the latest weather data and displays it in a user-friendly format, including temperature, weather conditions.

-﻿# Features
+﻿#Features
-- Fetches current weather conditions from the OpenWeatherMap API
+• Fetches current weather conditions from the OpenWeatherMap API

-- Displays temperature, humidity, wind speed, and other relevant weather data
+• Displays temperature, humidity, wind speed, and other relevant weather data

- - Allows users to view the current weather conditions for their location
+• Allows users to view the current weather conditions for their location

 ## Technologies Used
-•HTML
+• HTML

-•CSS
+• CSS

-•JavaScript
+• JavaScript

-•Node.js
+• Node.js

-•Express.js
+• Express.js

-•Git
+• Git

-•OpenWeatherMap API
+• OpenWeatherMap API

 ﻿## Getting Started
 1.Clone the repository: git clone https://github.com/StamatisKamisakis/API-Project.git